eminemahjoub/IA-Agent/README.md

 # Personal Productivity Assistant

-An AI agent designed to help users manage their daily tasks, schedules, and workflows.
+An AI-powered assistant designed to help users manage their daily tasks, schedules, and workflows.

 ## Features

+- **Natural Language Processing**: Understand and respond to user commands in natural language
 - **Task Management**: Add, prioritize, and remind users of tasks
 - **Calendar Integration**: Sync with Google Calendar or Outlook to schedule meetings
 - **Email Automation**: Draft emails, categorize incoming messages, and suggest responses
 - **Focus Mode**: Monitor user activity and suggest breaks or focus periods
 - **Habit Tracking**: Encourage users to build healthy habits (e.g., drinking water, exercising)

+## AI Capabilities

+This application leverages Natural Language Processing (NLP) to provide an intuitive interface for users.
+The AI assistant can:

+- Process natural language commands like "add task finish report by tomorrow"
+- Recognize user intents and extract relevant entities
+- Perform actions based on understood commands
+- Respond conversationally to user queries
+- Learn from interactions to improve over time

 ## Tech Stack